ndench/ndench.github.io/_posts/2018-02-02-setup-jekyll-on-github-pages.md

 won't just stumble across it.
 Unless of course they've read this blog post ;).

+## Update II

+Some friends have been bugging me to add an email subscription to my blog.
+After digging around it turns out to be super easy with Mailchimp, all I needed to do was:

+* Sign up for a free mailchimp account
+* Create a 'list' (this will likely happen automatically during the sign up process)
+* Go to my 'list' and click 'signup forms' -> 'embedded forms'
+* Customise the form how I wanted
+* Overwrite `/_includes/footer.html` from my theme and paste in the given HTML

+I also customised the thank you page:
+* Go to my 'list' and click 'signup forms' -> 'form builder'
+* Choose 'confirmation thank you page'
+* Customise however much you want

 ## Pages that helped me ##

 * [Jekyll quickstart guide](https://jekyllrb.com/docs/quickstart/)